prataprc/pitch-rustlang/cargo/PITCHME.md

 Cargo.lock file is generated as part of the build process.
-Unlike the `cargo.toml` manifest which is edited by user, `cargo.lock` is auto generated locking down various dependencies, its exact version and ensure that we will always get a repeatable build.
+Unlike the `cargo.toml` manifest which is edited by user, `cargo.lock` is auto generated locking down various dependencies and its exact version.

 For library packages, that other packages will depend on, put Cargo.lock in your .gitignore.
+In other ways libraries only specify semver requirements for their dependencies.

 For binary executables or an application, check Cargo.lock into git.
 In other words, repeatable builds are guaranteed for binaries.